National Cancer Institute

 Many patients have a history of autoimmune disease, such as Hashimoto thyroiditis or SjÃ¶gren syndrome, or of Helicobacter gastritis.
 Most patients present with stage I or stage II extranodal disease, which is most often in the stomach.
 Treatment of Helicobacter pylori infection may resolve most cases of localized gastric involvement.
 After standard antibiotic regimens, 50% of patients show resolution of gastric MALT by endoscopy after 3 months.
 Other patients may show resolution after 12 to 18 months of observation.
 Of the patients who attain complete remission, 30% demonstrate monoclonality by immunoglobulin heavy chain rearrangement on stomach biopsies with a 5-year median follow-up.
 The clinical implication of this finding is unknown.
 Translocation t(11;18) in patients with gastric MALT predicts for poor response to antibiotic therapy, for H. pyloriânegative testing, and for poor response to oral alkylator chemotherapy.
 Stable asymptomatic patients with persistently positive biopsies have been successfully followed on a watchful waiting approach until disease progression.
 Patients who progress are treated with radiation therapy, rituximab, surgery (total gastrectomy or partial gastrectomy plus radiation therapy), chemotherapy, or combinedâmodality therapy.
 The use of endoscopic ultrasonography may help clinicians to follow responses in these patients.
 Four case series (encompassing more than 100 patients with stage IE or IIE diffuse, large, B-cell lymphoma with or without associated MALT (but H. pylori-positive) reported durable complete remissions in more than 50% of the patients after treatment of H. pylori.

 Localized involvement of other sites can be treated with radiation or surgery.
 Patients with extragastric MALT lymphoma have a higher relapse rate than patients with gastric MALT lymphoma in some series, with relapses many years and even decades later.
 Many of these recurrences involve different MALT sites than the original location.
 When disseminated to lymph nodes, bone marrow, or blood, this entity behaves like other low-grade lymphomas.
 A prospective, randomized trial of 252 patients with nongastric, extranodal MALT compared chlorambucil with rituximab plus chlorambucil.
 With a median follow-up of 62 months, the event-free survival was better for the rituximab arm (68% vs. 50%, P = .002), however, the 5-year OS was 89% in both arms.[Level of evidence: 1iiDi] This trial was extended with a third arm using rituximab alone, the results of which are not yet available.
-For patients with ocular adnexal MALT, antibiotic therapy using doxycycline targeting Chlamydia psittaci resulted in durable remissions for half of the patients in a small series of 27 patients.[Level of evidence: 3iiiDiv] Large B-cell lymphomas of MALT sites are classified and treated as diffuse large cell lymphomas.
+For patients with ocular adnexal MALT, antibiotic therapy using doxycycline that targeted Chlamydia psittaci resulted in durable remissions for almost half of the patients in a review of the literature that included 131 patients.[Level of evidence: 3iiiDiv] Large B-cell lymphomas of MALT sites are classified and treated as diffuse large cell lymphomas.

 Patients with nodal marginal zone lymphoma (monocytoid B-cell lymphoma) are treated with the same paradigm of watchful waiting or therapies as described for follicular lymphoma.
 Among patients with concomitant HCV infection, the majority attain a complete or partial remission after loss of detectable HCV RNA with treatment using interferon-alpha with or without ribavirin.[Level of evidence: 3iiiDiv]